JODY’S 15 WAYS TO FIX PROFESSIONAL MOTOCROSS

 Any spectator who has been involved in a drunken brawl with Josh Hansen, got punched by Tyler Bowers, had Chad Reed post an angry tweet about them, had a French guy criticize their determination or got talked into doing a back flip by Josh Hill, will be declared the “Grand Marshall” of the next event.
 His official duties will be to hold up enough fingers so that the girl in the leather bondage costume won’t drop the 30-second board in four seconds.

-If his parents had money, this rider could have afforded to go to Des Moines to race the “Road to Supercross” series and make it into the big show.
+If his parents had money, this rider could have afforded to go to Loretta Lynn and make it into the big show.
 He never got the chance, but word on the street is that there is a Bulldog on the circuit who is tearing it up.

 (8) EQUAL RIGHTS:

 Since Ringling Bros and Barnum & Bailey are the owners of the Supercross series, at least one starting spot in every main event should be reserved for any chimp, ape, baboon or simian that can ride a bike.
 This is called “cross promotion.”

 Glen Helen is too big.
 It covers too much ground.
 It’s too much like a real motocross track.
 TV wants to use less cameras.
 The powers-that-be want the riders to come around more often.
 The days of real motocross tracks are numbered.